 Members of the Diocesan Protection and Safety Council

-The Council consists of nine members who are neither employees of nor incardinated to the Diocese.
-The Council members were selected for a range of qualities, including particular professional skills and personal backgrounds.
-The Council members include:
+The Council consists of nine voting members who are neither employees of nor incardinated to the Diocese.
+The Council members are selected for a range of qualities, including particular professional skills and personal backgrounds.

 One of these members is appointed as the Council's Chairperson.
 The Bishop appoints the Chairperson and all Council members.
 The Bishop has endeavoured to ensure that one or more of the Council members has a personal understanding of the challenges and complexities that affect people who have suffered child sexual abuse.

 There are also five ex-officio members of the Council who are appointed but do not vote in Council decision making.